Brewer219/osticket-prereqs/README.md

  After installation completes, launch the MySQL Configuration Wizard

-## 7. Proceed by selecting Next Click Execute
+## 7. I proceed by selecting 'Next' and clicking 'Execute' button that shown in the image below:
 <details><summary>See screenshots</summary>

 <img src="images/Step 2b.png" width="60%">